Razor Bumps Develop When Shaved Hairs Get Trapped Inside the Skin, Causing Acne-like Lesions

 - If a razor bump does develop, be gentle when shaving the area in order to avoid further irritation and bleeding.

-Alternatively, razor blades can be replaced by electric clippers that leave the hair at least 5mm long so that the hair does not curl back and pierce the skin.
+Instead of adjusting the way you shave, another option is to replace razor blades with electric clippers that leave the hair at least 5 mm long so that the hair does not curl back and pierce the skin.

 Long-term laser hair reduction

-Laser hair removal usually requires several sessions to achieve a major reduction in hair growth, because each treatment only destroys a small fraction of hair follicles.
-The lasers work by targeting the dark pigment called melanin, which can be found in both skin and hair.
-Laser hair removal is most effective when a person's hair is much darker than the skin, so that the laser can safely destroy the hair follicles without damaging the pigment in the skin.
+Each laser treatment destroys only a small fraction of hair follicles, so you will probably need 2 to 6 treatments for optimal results.6 The lasers work by targeting the dark pigment called melanin, which can be found in both skin and hair.
+Laser hair removal is most effective when a person’s hair is much darker than the skin, so that the laser can safely destroy the hair follicles without damaging the pigment in the skin.
 Conversely, the treatment does not work well for people with blond or gray hair because their skin is as dark as, or sometimes even darker than, the hair.
 Drs.
-Beth and Adam Goldstein wrote, "[P]atients with darkly pigmented hairs are the best candidates for this procedure.
-The treatment is poorly effective for white or [gray] hairs."1 Potential risks of laser hair removal include temporary or permanent changes in skin pigmentation, blistering, and scarring.
+Beth and Adam Goldstein wrote, “[P]atients with darkly pigmented hairs are the best candidates for this procedure.
+The treatment is poorly effective for white or [gray] hairs.”1 Potential risks of laser hair removal include temporary or permanent changes in skin pigmentation, blistering, and scarring.
 The risk of changes in skin pigmentation is higher for individuals with darker skin.
 To minimize the chances of this side effect, the clinician should perform a spot test on an area of the skin that is not very visible, so that he or she can adjust the laser settings prior to treatment.

 Topical treatments for razor bumps

 The most common drugs used to treat razor bumps are: